 - Phase 2: September/October 2018 – School Resource Officers, school administrators, district administrators and other building and district leaders became certified as ALICE trainers.
 Teams of certified instructors provided additional site specific training for certified staff in October.

-- Phase 3: Remainder of the 2018-19 school year - Students will be prepared for and participating in new drills, designed to practice the strategies and decision making skills that are a part of ALICE.
+- Phase 3: Remainder of the 2018-19 school year - Students prepared for and participating in new drills, designed to practice the strategies and decision making skills that are a part of ALICE.
 Developmentally appropriate materials and strategies are used to prepare students at all age levels and of all abilities.